Access to Work - practical help at work

 How Access to Work (NI) can help

 Access to Work (NI) is available to overcome the practical problems caused by disability.
 It offers advice and help in a flexible way that can be tailored to suit the needs of an individual in a particular job or getting to and from work.

-- communication support for deaf people or people who have a hearing impairment and need a communicator with them at interview
+- communication support for deaf people or people who have a hearing impairment and need a communicator in the workplace or at interview

 - provision of special aids and equipment to suit particular work needs arising from disability